Hotel Okura Tokyo under construction, January 12, 1961, one year and four months before opening.

 Chairman Kishichiro Okura and President Iwajiro Noda observing progress in 1961.
 Mr. Okura passed away at the age of 80, eight months after the opening of the hotel.

-The Okura, completed after 1.5 years of construction period, consists of east, south and north wings, the first hotel of this style in Japan.
+The Okura, completed after one and a half years construction period, consists of east, south and north wings, the first hotel of this style in Japan.

 Bird-eye view of Hotel Okura Tokyo soon after its opening.